couchbaselabs/docs-ng/content/couchbase-manual-2.0/views-and-indexes.markdown

 The same solution can also be used if you want to create a view over a specific range or value of documents while still allowing specific querying structures.
-For example, to filter all the records from the statistics logging system over a date range that are of the type warning you could use the following `map()`
+For example, to filter all the records from the statistics logging system over a date range that are of the type error you could use the following `map()`
 function: